Guitar Gopher is a guitarist and bassist with over 35 years of experience as a musician.

 Peavey Tour TNT 115

 I love Peavey amps.
-They are reliable and loud, and of you are a looking for the kind of amp you can reply on gig after gig they are a great choice.
+They are reliable and loud, and if you are looking for the kind of amp you can reply on gig after gig they are a great choice.

 The way Peavey lists the power rating for the amp is a little odd, calling it max power rather than RMS.
 Don't expect it to have the same power a 600-watt bass amp, but it is still very loud.